Computer Science 340: Introduction to Software Engineering

 Written exercises should be produced on word processing software

-except (perhaps) for diagrams, which should be neatly drawn.
+except (perhaps) for diagrams, which should be produced using either the UML or Visio tools provided or neatly drawn.
 Late

 assignments will be accepted (with an increasing penalty) until the